 We have a dedicated stewardship team with engagement specialists.
 Engagement is also integral to the fundamental research process.
-Our analysts and portfolio managers engage with issuers as part of the investment process and cover relevant ESG issues in their research and discussions.
+Our analysts and portfolio managers

 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?